ManuelPardoPose/dotfiles/README.md

 - *Neovim*

-  If the nvim config does not look like catppuccin on MacOS, the reason might be, that there is no Truecolor support in the standard terminal. //TODO: Manually write the colors for catpuccin.
-(It might fix it)
+  If the nvim config does not look like catppuccin on MacOS, the reason might be, that there is no Truecolor support in the standard terminal emulator.
+Thats why I use alacritty on MacOs.
+The AutoPairs Plugin is for automatic pair creation when adding brackets and braces.
+The tree plugin adds a file tree structure viewer, that is super handy when looking at folders.

+- *neofetch*

+  For neofetch the only change compared to the standard config is the added song display

+- *alacritty*

+  I have the Font set to JetBrains Mono and the theme set to Catppuccin Mocha.